halilomergurgan/patient-api/README.md

-# Laravel 9 Extratik Case
+# Laravel 9 Patient API
 Using Laravel 9, Docker, and PostgreSQL

 ### Requirements